annievu22/Covid_Project/README.md

 ## 1. Overview

-This project uses SQL for data transformation and Tableau for visualization to analyze global COVID-19 trends in cases, deaths, and vaccinations.
-It offers an interactive view of the pandemic’s progression, highlighting regional disparities and rollout patterns.
+This project examines global COVID-19 data using SQL and Tableau to uncover trends in infection rates, death tolls, and vaccination progress across countries and continents.
+It provides an interactive tool to support health awareness and policy planning.

+SQL was used for structured data transformation including date formatting, joins, rolling metrics, and population-based comparisons.
+Tableau visuals deliver a clear narrative of pandemic evolution, highlighting regional disparities and vaccination rollouts.

 ---